 Natural stone remains the number-one choice for countertops in our area.
 Unmatched in beauty and completely unique, every slab will have differences in pattern and hue, complements of Mother Nature.
 Because of this uniqueness, natural stone will never look completely uniform or color-consistent.
 This is seen as a strength to some, and a drawback to others.
 Chris Hargis of Pinnacle Cabinetry explains that, while some people may be frustrated by stone’s lack of uniform pattern, particularly when trying to match countertop materials at the inevitable seams, most find that the natural beauty is worth it.
 “It’s like art you look at and use everyday,” he says.

 Of the natural stone choices, granite is the most beloved (and most used) because of its durability.
 If properly sealed, granite is virtually stain-proof, and is impervious to scratches and heat and water damage.
 In fact, if you cut vegetables directly on a granite countertop with regularity, you’ll find your knives will dull quickly.
 The natural variations in granite are stunning, but can pose challenges for someone trying to match paint or cabinet colors to a small sample-square of stone.
-Hargis recommends that customers who are in the market for natural stone take the time to drive to a distributor, where you can see multiple examples of the type of granite you’re considering.
+Hargis recommends that customers who are in the market for natural stone take the time to drive to a distributor like this kitchen countertops halifax stone supplier, where you can see multiple examples of the type of granite you’re considering.
 “Invest some time beforehand,” he suggests.
 “That way you’ll be prepared for the variations of pattern and color in natural stone before you place an order.”

 “Softer” stones, like marble, limestone or soapstone are also very popular choices, due to their color and texture.
 But often, because of their softness, they will chip or scar in the daily wear and tear of family life.
 With its matte finish and soft “soaplike” feel, soapstone is a perennial favorite.
 Soapstone is particularly popular in our area of Virginia, as we are home to the sole soapstone quarry (Alberene in Nelson County) left in the United States.
 In Virginia, soapstone is the “buy local” of countertop materials.
 Tracy Kearney of Cornerstone Cabinets in Lynchburg acknowledges the popularity of marble and soapstone in particular, but recommends caution when choosing softer natural stone countertops because of their susceptibility to scratches and chips, and, particularly for lighter-colored stone, such as Carrera marble, which can be frustratingly prone to staining.
 “There are many more durable alternatives out there,” says Kearney.
 For those who love light-colored natural stone, Kearney suggests investigating quartzite.
 “It’s a natural quartz rock,” she explains, “which is also extremely strong and even slightly translucent.”
 She recommends this beauty for smaller areas, or as accents, due to its expense and smaller sheet size.